Cult of the Lamb: Graphic novels

+Marketing

+The marketing team for the game has a reputation for irreverent, viral social media posts.
+A notable example was during the promotion for the Sins of the Flesh update, which was preceded by the Twitter account posting "We will add sex to the game if we hit 300k followers by the end of the year."
+The post started a trend of indie marketing posts using a similar format.

+At the 2024 PAX Aus gaming convention, the developers of Cult of the Lamb erected a replica of the game's temple.
+At the end of the weekend, the development team performed legally binding wedding ceremonies for two couples, in front of a large audience in costume.
+The developers revealed after the event that they had received "hundreds of applications" from couples wanting to marry at their temple.
+Additionally, the game's composer River Boy held a rave at the temple.

 Reception

 Critical response

-Cult of the Lamb received "generally favourable" reviews, according to review aggregator Metacritic.
+Cult of the Lamb received "generally favourable" reviews, according to review aggregator website Metacritic.
 GameSpot praised the combat, calling it "fast-paced, fluid and fun" while also being surprised by the amount of customization and player-choice which in turns makes the game "very replayable".
 Nintendo Life liked the variety present in the dungeon crawling, writing, "New layouts and equipment loadouts keep every run unique, while its intense and chaotic battles demand your full attention".
 Destructoid felt the game tutorialized its mechanics properly, "Again, for all of the elements that come into play, Cult of the Lamb presents everything in a digestible way".
 PC Gamer compared the game to the Animal Crossing series, saying it's like "if Tom Nook craved power instead of money", and enjoyed the ways in which the player could manage their cult, writing that it could be complicated, "but it never threatens to be overwhelming".
 IGN praised the way it balanced macabre themes with "cutesy cartoon vibes".

 While enjoying the premise, Game Informer criticized how difficult it was to find time to customize the cult, "with so many cosmetic items thrown into the formula, I was disappointed by how rarely I was afforded the time to focus on them".
-The Washington Post disliked the combat, feeling that it often devolved into a jumbled mess, "the game's 2.5D perspective would make it difficult to gauge where you are even if you weren’t constantly sliding all over the battlefield".
+The Washington Post disliked the combat, feeling that it often devolved into a jumbled mess, "the game's 2.5D perspective would make it difficult to gauge where you are even if you weren't constantly sliding all over the battlefield".
 Polygon liked the characters that the player could find in dungeons, saying that they were "genuinely interesting, with their backstories mostly obfuscated and enhanced by their charming picture book-esque designs".
 Eurogamer praised the art style of the game, noting that it looked like "the best New Yorker cartoon".

 Sales

 Cult of the Lamb sold one million units within its first week of release.
+As of October 2024, it has sold 4.5 million units.